About the SEER-CAHPS Data Resource

 - Cancer Registry Data: NCI's SEER registry data on cancer site, stage, mortality, and sociodemographic factors.

-- Medicare CAHPS Surveys: Centers for Medicare and Medicaid Services' CAHPS survey on patient experiences of care, including physician communication, access to care, timeliness of care, and more.
+- Medicare CAHPS Surveys: Centers for Medicare & Medicaid Services' CAHPS survey on patient experiences of care, including physician communication, access to care, timeliness of care, and more.

 - Medicare Enrollment Data: Enrollment data for Medicare Advantage and Medicare Fee-for-Service beneficiaries.